AMReX-Combustion/PeleLM/README.md

 [IAMR](https://github.com/AMReX-Codes/IAMR),
 [AMReX](https://github.com/AMReX-Codes/amrex)) along with your own *PeleLM* fork on your local machine.

-Then step into the *PeleLM* folder and add the main *PeleLM* repository as the `upstream` remote in order to keep track of the main repo:
+Then step into the *PeleLM* folder and add the main *PeleLM* repository as the `upstream` remote in order to keep track of the main repo :

        git add remote upstream https://github.com/AMReX-Combustion/PeleLM

 At any point, you can update the `developement` branch of your local repository with changes implemented in the main *PeleLM* repo by pulling from `upstream` :

         git checkout development
         git pull upstream development